 You need to tell us which pharmacy you use so that we can send the prescription electronically to them.
 You can not nominate more than one pharmacy.

-You can always change the pharmacy by letting us know, if you want to attend another more suitable pharmacy.
+You can always change the pharmacy by letting us know.

 Patient information leaflet on EPS

 Further information on EPS from hscic

 Please note the change in the law.
 It is illegal to drive if your driving is impaired because of the medications prescribed to you.
 Police forces are equipped with devices to test on roadside to detect drugs use.
 Positive test is, if any illegal drug is detected and at higher level, if prescription drug is detected.
 Police will do ‘field impairment test’ to check the effect of drugs on driver.
 The test need not be positive if illegal drug is detected to penalise.